Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Improved Bounds for Parametric QP Formulations

-As we have seen in section \ref{subsec:parametric_qps}, the complementarity constraints of the KKT conditions have been formulated as ``big-M" constraints \eqref{eq:KKT_complementarity_big_M}.
-In practice, choosing $M$ too large can lead to numerical issues; hence, ideally, we can calculate a finite bound beforehand \cite{bemporad1999}.
-Also, if the parametric QP is not the last layer, then bounds of the output $y$ may even be required by the next layer.
+As we have seen in Section~\ref{subsec:parametric_qps}, the complementarity constraints of the KKT conditions can be linearized via ``big-M" constraints \eqref{eq:KKT_complementarity_big_M}.
+In practice, choosing the constant $M$ too large can lead to numerical instability.
+Hence, ideally, one should calculate a tight bound beforehand \cite{bemporad1999}.
+Also, unless the parametric QP forms the last layer, then bounds on the output $y$ may even be required by the next layer.